graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### Naming conventions

-Types and fields required by the GraphQL introspection system that are used in the same context as user-defined type and fields are prefixed with two underscores.
+Types and fields required by the GraphQL introspection system that are used in the same context as user-defined types and fields are prefixed with two underscores.
 This in order to avoid naming collisions with user-defined GraphQL types.
 Conversely, GraphQL type system authors must not define any types, fields, arguments, or any other type system artifact with two leading